 I`m on a demerara rum journey.

 One of my aims in this life is to try as many demerara rums i can find, but so far i haven`t been able to try that many.
-Not all from the El Dorado range are yet tasted for instance, and on my list is also Nation demerara 12 and 31.
-But the Lemon Hart 151 i`ve had of course, and Banks XM 10 and 12 year old Millenium, they are all wonderful, especially the XM 10 which has an extra caramel yumminess to it.
-I`m really happy the XM rums are now going to be sold in the US.
+Not all from the El Dorado range are yet tasted for instance.
+But the Lemon Hart 151 I`ve had of course, and Banks XM 10 and 12 year old Millenium.
+The XM rums are now going to be sold in the US.

 El Dorado rums has its own blog post here.

-But there are also many other very interesting demerara rums, most often private labels, and often shipped to Scotland for aging.
+But there are also many other interesting demerara rums, most often private labels, some are shipped to Scotland for continental aging.
 These demeraras are in the higher price range and depending on where you live, they can be hard to find.
-I buy many of mine from Robertos R2Mshop and they ship worldwide.
-It was my friend Paul from the IPBartenders in London who first told me about these wonderful rums.
+It was my friend Paul from London who first told me about these wonderful rums.

 Silver Seal – 92 bottle.